chaoss/website/Community/News/community_manager_use_case.md

 -----------------------------------------

 Many of the metrics of interest to community managers fall under the
-\"growth maturity and decline\" working group.
+\"Growth Maturity and Decline\" working group.
 From a design perspective it appears that, possibly, the way that metrics are expressed and consumed by these stakeholders in their individual derivatives of the *community manager use case* is quite far removed from the detailed